SumiSastri/dev-blogs/docs/data-structures-algorithms/part8-search-algorithms.md

 Search across all trees is supported via tree traversals.  _Efficiency of all searches are O(n)_ since each node is visited once in the worst case for all types of traversal (level-order, in-order, pre-order, post-order). _BST and AVL efficiency O(log n)_ as the trees are ordered.
 You can also efficiently find min/max; (leftmost/rightmost nodes);  successor/predecessor nodes in balanced trees.

-The examples here show the traversal orders across all tree structures.
+The examples here show the traversal orders across all tree structures.To search for a value in a general binary tree, the operation is typically a linear level-order search, which is similar to the search performed to a linked list.

 _Breadth-first level-order search_